Schema Markup for AI Search

 Mistake 3: Dead sameAs links

-If your sameAs array includes links to deleted social profiles or old domains, AI platforms find broken references.
-This reduces confidence in your entity.
-Audit your sameAs links quarterly.
-Remove any that point to pages that no longer exist.
+If your sameAs array includes links to deleted profiles or old domains, engines find broken references and have less reason to trust the entity.
+Audit your sameAs links periodically and remove any that no longer resolve.

 Mistake 4: Schema that contradicts page content

-If your Organisation schema says "London" but your page content says "Manchester", AI platforms detect the conflict and trust neither.
-Schema must match visible content exactly.
-Your business description in schema should be the same description that appears on your homepage, GBP, and LinkedIn.
+If your Organisation schema says "London" but your page says "Manchester", a platform detects the conflict and trusts neither.
+Schema must match visible content.
+Your business description in schema should match the description on your homepage, GBP, and LinkedIn.

 Mistake 5: Missing dateModified on articles

-AI platforms use dateModified to assess content freshness.
-76% of cited pages were updated within 30 days.
-If your Article schema has no dateModified, AI platforms cannot verify freshness.
-Always include both datePublished and dateModified, and update dateModified when you genuinely update the content.
+Platforms use dateModified to judge freshness.
+If your Article schema has no dateModified, there is nothing to read.
+Include both datePublished and dateModified, and update dateModified only when you genuinely revise the content, in line with Google's Article guidance.

 Testing and validating your schema

-Use Google's Rich Results Test and Schema.org's validator to check your schema.
+Use Google's Rich Results Test and the Schema.org validator to check your schema.
 Test every page type, not just your homepage.
-Check that @id references resolve correctly, sameAs links work, and schema matches visible content.
-Run tests after every site update.
+Confirm @id references resolve, sameAs links work, and the schema matches visible content.
+Re-test after meaningful site updates.

 Testing tools

-- Google Rich Results Test (search.google.com/test/rich-results) - validates JSON-LD and shows which rich results your schema supports
+- Google Rich Results Test validates JSON-LD and shows which rich results your schema supports

-- Schema.org Validator (validator.schema.org) - checks syntax and structure against the Schema.org specification
+- Schema.org Validator checks syntax and structure against the Schema.org specification

-- Google Search Console - shows schema errors and warnings across your entire site
+- Google Search Console reports schema errors and warnings across your site

 What to check